-These words are frequently used in the boardrooms of companies in Fortune 500 America, but at best, they mean different things to different people, and at worst, they mean nothing because they’re over-used when talking about corporate strategy execution.
+These words are frequently used in the boardrooms of companies in Fortune 500 America.
+At best, they mean different things to different people, and at worst, they mean nothing because they’re over-used when talking about corporate strategy execution.

-In working with Fortune 500 executive teams to align on and deploy strategy, the organizations that effectively bring corporate strategies to life share a few common beliefs.
+In working with Fortune 500 executive teams to align on and execute strategies, the organizations that effectively bring corporate strategies to life share a few common beliefs.
 And in organizations where strategy begins and ends with a PowerPoint presentation to the board, at least one of these beliefs is lacking.

 It’s just as important to decide what you will not do or stop doing as what you will start doing.
 At your next strategic planning session, ask yourself, “Am I as clear about what we are not going to do as to what we are going to do?”
 If the answer is no, you’re not yet equipped to execute strategy.
 The output of your “stop doing” sessions can be as simple as not running an internal report that you aren’t sure anyone is reading.
 Or it can be as mission-critical as which markets you won’t focus on.
 In fact, Jim Collins has been practicing this in his personal life for years. jimcollins.com

 By definition, strategy should be controversial.
 Many leaders over-value alignment, wanting everyone to agree on what the business should do.
 If everyone agrees, it’s likely not that controversial and may not provide a competitive advantage.
 The leadership teams who truly understand this reality have created planning processes and cultural environments that foster intense debate and disagreement.
 Then, they hold each other rigorously accountable to supporting the decision once it has been made.

 3. Strategy is a look forward, not a look back, and that’s what makes it so difficult.